prisma-collective/docs/content/patterns/action-learning journeys.md

 An action-learning journey is a time-bound process in which a cohort of participants engages in learning-by-doing.
 The learnings are highlighted and communicated through [evaluation](/processes/evaluation/index.md).
 Together, these two movements of action and learning, contextualised by [enrolment](/processes/enrolment/index.mdx) and [ground-potentialising](/processes/ground-potentialising/ground-potentialising.mdx), are organised and held by [facilitators](/collaborators/Facilitators/index.mdx) to create an action-learning journey.

+In short, an action-learning journey is the following provocation: there are plenty critiques of modernity, plenty dreams of the future, and plenty thought-leadership, theories, and frameworks.
+Let us make the lived reality as plentiful as the swirl of thoughts and words about what it could be like.
+Even if only momentary, for two weeks, let us bring the future into today.

 ![core-processes.png](/process-facilitation.png)

 The [Replace Academy Case Study](/context%20&%20narrative/Replace%20Academy%20Case%20Study.md) is an example from a previous action-learning journey, which created the [aspect](aspects) of knowledge commoning.
 This ALJ was entirely crowd-sourced, and purely self-organising, hosted by [Astralship](https://astralship.org/).